progfay/js-less-captcha/README.md

-# JS-less Cert
+# JS-less CAPTCHA

 Genre: Misc

 ## Description

-> Please enter what you see, and certify.
+> Please enter what you see, and pass CAPTCHA.